-I understand that a breast implant is NOT a lifetime device and the longer I have my implants, the more likely I am to experience a complication and the more likely I am to need a reoperation requiring the replacement or removal of my breast implant.
-As many as 32.4% of women who received breast implants for augmentation had their implants removed within 10 years, but my implants may last for a shorter or longer period of time.
-(The percentage reported is from the 10-year Core Clinical Study for Natrelle Silicone gel-filled breast implants.
-The rate specified represents the largest reported cumulative 10-year rate across all groups of augmentation patients in the study (both primary and revision)).
+I understand that a breast implant is NOT a lifetime device and the longer I have my implants, the more likely I am to experience a complication and the more likely I am to require a reoperation requiring the replacement or removal of my breast implant.
+As many as 24.1 percent of women who received breast implants for augmentation had their implants removed within 10 years, but my implants may last for a shorter or longer time(the percentage reported is from the 10-year core study for MemoryGel® breast implants.
+This rate specified represents the largest reported cumulative 10-year rate across all groups of augmentation patients in the study (both primary and revision)).

 I understand that my breast implant may rupture or leak at any time, and that the longer I have my implants, the more likely I am to experience a complication such as rupture.

-I understand that gel bleed (small quantities of gel diffusing from the implant shell) of silicone gel-filled implants may occur.
-I understand that if I have a saline-filled implant, my breast may deflate in appearance if there is a rupture or leakage of the saline.
+I understand that gel bleed (small quantities of chemicals diffusing from the implant shell) of silicone gel-filled implants may occur.
+I understand that if I have a saline- filled implant, my breast may deflate in appearance if there is a rupture or leakage of the saline.

 I understand that if I have a silicone gel-filled breast implant, I or the physician may not be able to tell on physical exam whether my implant has ruptured or is leaking silicone gel.
 Because rupture or leakage of silicone gel-filled breast implants is difficult to detect, I understand that periodic imaging evaluation is recommended for screening of silicone gel-filled breast implant rupture.
 It is recommended that I have periodic imaging of my silicone gel-filled breast implants to screen for implant rupture regardless of whether my implants are for cosmetic augmentation or reconstruction.
-These recommendations do not replace other additional imaging that may be required depending on my medical history or circumstances (i.e., screening mammography for breast cancer).
+These recommendations do not replace other additional imaging that may be required dependingon my medical history or circumstances (i.e., screening mammography for breast cancer).

 Even if I have no symptoms, I should have regular imaging evaluations as described in the "Recommended Follow-Up" section below.
-These imaging evaluations may not detect all ruptures or leaks, and the expense may not be covered by my medical insurance.
+These imaging evaluations may not detect all ruptures or leaks, be costly, and the expense may not be covered by my medical insurance.

-I understand that there are rare case reports of silicone migrating from breast implants into tissues (e.g., chest wall, lymph nodes under the arm) and organs (e.g., liver, lungs).
-It may not be possible to remove migrated silicone.
+I understand that silicone can migrate from my implant into nearby tissues (e.g., chest wall, lymph nodes under the arm) and organs (e.g., liver, lungs) where it may not be possible to remove.

-I understand that all breast implants can affect mammography and breast exams, which could potentially delay the diagnosis of breast cancer.
+I understand that all breast implants can interfere with mammography and breast exams, which could delay the diagnosis of breast cancer.
 Mammography can also cause the breast implant to rupture or leak.
 I should tell the mammography technician if I have breast implants.